-In 2018, Rosie self-released her debut album On My Mind, “a delicious jazz and folk amalgam” (Jazzwise Magazine’s Taking Off) recently broadcast on BBC Radio 3, BBC Radio London & Jazz FM.
-On My Mind has garnered praise from, among others, jazz vocalist Ian Shaw “superb, surprising & highly enjoyable”, US songstress Becca Stevens “So.
+In 2018, Rosie self-released her debut album On My Mind, “a delicious jazz and folk amalgam” (Jazzwise Magazine’s Taking Off) recently broadcast on BBC Radio 3, 6 Music, BBC Introducing, BBC Radio London & Jazz FM.
+On My Mind has garnered praise from, among others, jazz vocalist Ian Shaw “superb, surprising & highly enjoyable”, Tom Robinson "genuinely exceptional", US songstress Becca Stevens “So.
 Good.”, artist Declan Mckenna and Abbie McCarthy (BBC Radio 1) “complex, jazzy, smooth, delicate” and Led Zeppelin guitar icon Jimmy Page “such a connection with the guitar”.
 London Jazz News described Rosie’s “exceptional musical prowess”, she “unleashed her true jazz roots and powerful vocal chops” - read the full review here

 On My Mind expresses Rosie’s stylistically adventurous approach to pop songwriting.
 A mature collection of songs demonstrating her natural affinity with the guitar and love of multi-layered acoustic soundscapes.
 Close vocal harmonies amidst "strange, knowing changes & strong sure melodies" conjure up the sounds of Joni Mitchell, Gretchen Parlato, Becca Stevens, Emily King, Olivia Chaney, Pat Metheny, Lionel Loueke & George Benson.